Burkitt's lymphoma studies may also advance research on other cancers, HIV, malaria - news from Fogarty International Center

-TRAINING FOR PRINCIPAL INVESTIGATORS: Fogarty International Center (FIC) conducted a Principal Investigator (PI) Workshop in September 2014 at Kisumu, Kenya.
-FIC and the Centre for the AIDS Programme of Research in South Africa (CAPRISA) are sponsoring a two-week follow-up component in South Africa.
+TRAINING FOR PRINCIPAL INVESTIGATORS: FIC (Fogarty International Center) and CAPRISA (Centre for the AIDS Programme of Research in South Africa) are sponsoring a two-week follow-up component in South Africa.

 The National Cancer Institute (NCI) is conducting a multicountry and multiyear case-control study of childhood Burkitt’s lymphoma in Uganda, Tanzania and Kenya.
 The study, entitled Epidemiology of Burkitt’s Lymphoma in East-African Children and Minors (EMBLEM), will evaluate the role of: